Transcendent-Tapir/Distorted-Domains/system.md

 ### Reducing Harm

 Taking a few moments to rest allows your character to reduce a harm die by one die size.
 This costs you some time, but depending on the situation, this can have negative consequences, and in dire situations may not be an option at all.
+Each day, you can do this once for each harm track.

 You can also reduce the harm die by taking an action to do so, but this requires a roll.
 If you are reducing your own harm die, the opposition pool will use the harm die twice.
 If you are reducing another characters harm die, the opposition pool will use their harm die as well as your own.
 The narrator can also add in any relevant die for the situation at hand to the opposition pool.
 On a success reduce the harm die by one, on a critical success reduce it by two, on a mixed success you can reduce the target harm die by one, but you must also raise the die of a different harm track, on a fail you make it worse and raise the harm die by one.

+If you stop to rest for an extended period of time, such as overnight, you can reduce each harm track by one.
+At the end of an adventure, you can reduce all harm tracks to d4.